Partygate inquiry: What happens next?

 Senior civil servant Sue Gray may deliver her findings this week

-As he made his apology in the House of Commons last Wednesday for attending a drinks event in the No 10 garden during lockdown, the prime minister pleaded with MPs to suspend judgement on his actions until the release of Sue Gray’s report.
+As he made his apology in the House of Commons on Wednesday 12 January for attending a drinks event in the No 10 garden during lockdown, the prime minister pleaded with MPs to suspend judgement on his actions until the release of Sue Gray’s report.

-The tactic bought the PM time, but may prove a double-edged sword in raising expectations that he will comply with any recommendations the Whitehall mandarin makes.
-Asked whether he would resign if Gray found against him, Johnson himself told the Commons he would “respond as appropriate” to her findings.
+The tactic bought the PM time but may prove a double-edged sword in raising expectations that he will comply with any recommendations the Whitehall mandarin makes.
+Asked whether he would resign if Ms Gray found against him, Johnson himself told the Commons he would “respond as appropriate” to her findings.

 The same strategy has since been deployed again after The Daily Telegraph reported allegations of two more Downing Street parties late on Thursday, events that are said to have taken place on 16 April 2021, the eve of Prince Philip’s funeral and a moment when the nation was again under strict restrictions because of the pandemic.